-Figures 11.3 and 11.4 below show the reference number and text of each Food, Land and Sea action in the Plan.
-The anticipated start and duration of each action is shown on the right-hand side of the diagram.
+Figures 11.4 and 11.5 below show the reference number and text of each of the Food, Land and Sea actions in this Plan.
+The anticipated start and duration of each action is shown on the right hand side of the diagram.

 The actions with their duration highlighted in red in Figures 11.3 and 11.4 have been identified as a priority through two processes.
-First, the Net Zero Task Force assessed each action’s potential to contribute to emissions reductions and the likelihood they can be implemented in a timely fashion.
-Second, some actions were highlighted as priorities by respondents to the public consultation.
+Firstly, the Net Zero Task Force assessed each action’s potential to contribute to significant emissions reductions and the likelihood they can be implemented in a timely fashion.
+Secondly, some actions were highlighted as being important by the respondents to the public consultation.

 For more detail, including who can help to deliver these actions, see the full action table.

 Delivering the actions in this section of the Plan will help to achieve the milestones in Figure 11.6 below.
 These milestones reflect the Climate Change Committee’s Further Ambition Scenario.

 1 BBC News (2017) How much of your area is built on.
 Available at: https://www.bbc.co.uk/news/uk-41901294